Indiana County, Pennsylvania: History

 Indiana County was an active hub of the Underground Railroad.
 At least 90 county residents are known to have been conductors or agents, guiding fugitive slaves between hiding places on their way to freedom in Canada.

 In the 21st century, Indiana County comprises the Indiana, PA Micropolitan Statistical Area.
 This is included in the Pittsburgh-New Castle-Weirton, PA-WV-OH Combined Statistical Area.
 It is in the defined region of the Pittsburgh media market.
 Indiana County is served by three different area codes: 724, 814, and 582.

 The county proclaims itself the "Christmas Tree Capital of the World", shipping over one million trees annually.
 Agriculture is a major part of its economy.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 834 sqmi, of which 827 sqmi is land and 7.3 sqmi (0.9%) is water.
 Located in the county is the Buttermilk Falls Natural Area.
-The county has a humid continental climate which is warm-summer, (Dfb) except along the Conemaugh, from below Strangford and the Kiskiminetas River, where it is hot-summer (Dfa).
+The county has a humid continental climate (Dfb), except along the Conemaugh, from below Strangford and the Kiskiminetas River, where it is (Dfa).
 Average monthly temperatures in the borough of Indiana range from 27.2 °F in January to 70.9 °F in July.
+Indiana County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.